Read our complete guide to productive one-to-one meetings. What are they, how often you should run one-on-one meetings, and what to expect.

 You can often hear people saying that their (first) bosses have shaped their leadership and managerial style.
 Or at least influenced it.
 I’m not an exception here.
 Luckily, when I was just starting out, I had excellent bosses.
 In fact, I rarely call them “bosses” they were managers, and some of them were leaders.
 During my work at Microsoft in Denmark, I had the chance to work with an excellent leader and manager who was in charge of our UX team in Copenhagen.
 He was approachable, down-to-earth, smart, and was able to lead by example.
 His management style really resonated well with me.

 Do you know those “leaders” and “managers” who yell and use scare tactics?
 Hans Mark was not one of those guys.
-I remember thinking back then – if I’m ever in the leadership position, I will do my best to emulate some of the situations and approaches.
+I remember thinking back then – if I’m ever in a leadership position, I will do my best to emulate some of the situations and approaches.
 One of those was having regular one-on-one meetings with all your team members, individually.
 I remember, quite vividly, how much I appreciated the fact that someone who is so much more experienced and skilled than I am, actually, sets time aside for me.
 Who provides me with feedback and who can listen to my concerns.

 What are one-on-one meetings?

-One-on-one meetings are regular, reasonably short (around 30 minutes) meetings where a manager and an employee sit together and engage in individual conversation.
+One-on-one meetings are regular, reasonably short (around 30 minutes) meetings where a manager and an employee sit together and engage in individual conversations.
 For some reason, one-on-one meetings still remain one of the most underused and undervalued tools in any leader’s and manager’s toolkit.

 From the management and leadership perspective, this is an excellent opportunity to convey your message, to establish and develop your managerial style.
 Additionally, it gives you a direct opportunity to learn and understand messages from your employees.

 From the employee perspective, this is a valued moment where you get to share your concerns.
-You get to evaluate your own performance and to discuss any open challenges you might be facing.
+You get to evaluate your own performance and discuss any open challenges you might be facing.
 It also allows you to exercise your influence and impact direction and changes at the company level.
 Only ignorant managers and leaders will ignore the information coming from you.

-How to conduct productive one-on-one meetings?
+How to run productive one-on-one meetings?

-Although there is no clear rule, I am learning from others and from my own experience that a good rule of thumb is 30 minute long meetings.
+Although there is no clear rule, I am learning from others and from my own experience that a good rule of thumb is 30-minute long meetings.
 Those 30 minutes are divided into three 10-minute intervals.

 - The following ten minutes are for the manager/leader to deliver their messages.